-Maintaining military readiness in the face of rapidly changing threats and declining state-of-force availability takes innovation.
-We’ll assess logistics support to the warfighter based on present and future constraints in the coming years.
+Maintaining military readiness in the face of rapidly changing threats and declining state-of-force availability requires innovation.
+We will assess logistics support to the warfighter based on present and future constraints in the coming years.

-Expansion - Learn and understand the shifts taking place that respond to changing missions and the opportunities those create
+Expansion - Learn and understand the shifts taking place in response to changing missions and the opportunities those create.

 The NDIA has a policy of strict compliance with federal and state antitrust laws.
 The antitrust laws prohibit competitors from engaging in actions that could result in an unreasonable restraint of trade.
 Consequently, NDIA members must avoid discussing certain topics when they are together – both at formal association membership, board, committee, and other meetings and in informal contacts with other industry members: prices, fees, rates, profit margins, or other terms or conditions of sale (including allowances, credit terms, and warranties); allocation of markets or customers or division of territories; or refusals to deal with or boycotts of suppliers, customers or other third parties, or topics that may lead participants not to deal with a particular supplier, customer or third party.